 In 1996 President Leghari of Pakistan dismissed Benazir Bhutto from office, alleging mismanagement, and dissolved the National Assembly.
 A Bhutto re-election bid failed in 1997, and the next elected government, headed by the more conservative Nawaz Sharif, was overthrown by the military.
 Bhutto's husband was imprisoned, and once again, she was forced to leave her homeland.
 For nine years, she and her children lived in exile in London, where she continued to advocate the restoration of democracy in Pakistan.
 Asif Ali Zardari was rleased from prison in 2004 and rejoined his family in London In the autumn of 2007, in the face of death threats from radical Islamists, and the hostility of the government, Benazir Bhutto and her husband returned to their native country.

 In her political testament, Benazir Bhutto identified her son, Bilawal Bhutto Zardari, as her choice to succeed her as Chairman of the PPP.
 At the time of her death, Bialawal was only 19, still an undergraduate at Oxford.
 The party leadership agreed that his father, Asif Ali Zardari, would serve as acting chairman of the party until Bilawal completes his studies in England.
 Meanwhile, the PPP entered into a broad coalition, including the party of Bhutto's former rival Nawaz Al-Sharif, and scored an overhelming victory in the 2008 election.
 A member of the PPP, Yousaf Raza Gillani, was chosen to serve as Prime Minister.
 Later that year, President Musharraf resigned, and Asif Ali Zardari was elected President of Pakistan.
-Although Benazir Bhutto did not live to see these developments, the party she led and the causes she championed are in the ascendant, and her spirit pervades the political life of contemporary Pakistan.
+Although Benazir Bhutto did not live to see these developments, the party she led and the causes she championed still play a major role in the political life of contemporary Pakistan.